Multiplexed Infectious Disease Analysis

 Identify Pathogens and Study the Host Immune Response

-The threat of infectious disease continues to grow globally, creating an urgent need for fast and accurate pathogen identification methods to determine the correct course of treatment.
-Infectious disease research plays an important role in developing vaccines and other treatments to reduce the devastating effects of serious illnesses and infections caused by HIV, Ebola virus, Zika virus, and Influenza virus, or even the common cold.
+The threat of infectiousdisease continues to grow globally with the rise of new pathogens such as SARs-CoV-2 and influenza Type A H1N1.
+Infectious disease research plays an important role in developing vaccines and medications to reduce the devastating effects of serious illnesses and infections caused by HIV, Ebola virus, Zika virus, and Influenza virus, or even the common cold.
 Research on host responses to bacterial or fungal infections may also aid in the development of new treatments for antibiotic resistant strains that are reemerging as a public health threat.

-New direct hybridization-based digital counting technologies allow for a multiplex approach to profile both pathogen and host-specific responses simultaneously, ushering in new capability in infectious disease research at the basic, translational, and diagnostic levels.
-Scientists around the world are using this technology to expand their capabilities within infectious disease research.
-Some examples include the ability to understand the inflammatory response to West Nile Virus, identifying key changes in T-cell function during Tuberculosis infection, and rapid identification of antibiotic resistance, among others.
+New direct hybridization-based digital counting technologies allow for a multiplex approach to profile both pathogen and host-specific responses simultaneously.
+Scientists around the world can use the nCounter® Analysis System and the GeoMx® Digital Spatial Profiler to understand the immune response to COVID-19 disease, identify key changes in T cell function during Tuberculosis infection, and rapidly identify antibiotic resistance, among others.

 Green R. et al., "Identifying protective host gene expression signatures within the spleen during West Nile virus infection in the collaborative cross model" Genomics Data [Epub ahead of print].
 October 14, 2016